 We get it, flossing is hard at the best of times.
 Factor in the fiddly brackets and wires that fill your mouth when you have braces and suddenly the simple task turns into a downright chore.
 We’re often asked if it is really necessary to floss with braces.
 And then, usually a bit more quietly, we’re asked if they can just use mouthwash instead.
 Here’s why you shouldn’t be skipping this important step in your oral hygiene routine.

 Flossing is important because it helps to remove the particles of food and plaque that become wedged between your teeth that brushing alone can’t reach.
-Tooth decay and other hygiene issues begin developing when there is a build-up of plaque, which can also lead to gum disease.

 Then you’ve got braces, it’s even more important to floss regularly, as the brackets and wires can capture more food particles and plaque.
 If you’re unsure how to properly floss or feel as though you’re not doing it correctly, you can follow these steps or ask your orthodontist to show you the correct technique at your next appointment.
 Ask about floss-threaders and Superfloss®, as they can be a great help!